How to Manage Heartburn during Pregnancy

 Tips to help manage heartburn

 During pregnancy, you’re likely to experience new-to-you side effects of growing a baby and all of the hormonal changes that come along with it.
 One of those common side effects, experienced by up to 50% of pregnant women, is heartburn.12

 Despite its name, heartburn actually has nothing to do with the heart but rather is a burning pain in the chest or throat caused by acid reflux.3

 You may experience all or some of the following reflux symptoms:

 Pain with swallowing

 During pregnancy, fluctuating hormones, especially progesterone, can cause the valve between the stomach and esophagus to relax, allowing digested food and stomach acid to regurgitate back up into the esophagus.26

 This acid reflux causes a burning sensation in the chest, thus the name “heartburn.”

-Read more: What You Can Do to Manage Constipation
+Read more: 6 Tips to Help Manage Prenatal and Postpartum Constipation

 When will I experience pregnancy heartburn?